 Consumers purchase products and services with the reasonable expectation that the purchase will serve the purpose it was intended to serve.
-When that purchase is an insurance policy--peace of mind--it is crucial that the consumer's expectations are met.
+When that purchase is an insurance policy–peace of mind–it is crucial that the consumer’s expectations are met.
 When an individual purchases insurance coverage and is denied a claim, it can be a frustrating experience.
-Rosenfeld Rafik & Sullivan, P.C., in Boston, Massachusetts, represents consumers who have purchased insurance protection and are now in a dispute with their insurance provider.
+Rosenfeld & Rafik, P.C., in Boston, Massachusetts, represents consumers who have purchased insurance protection and are now in a dispute with their insurance provider.

-If you would like to learn more about exercising your rights as a consumer, please contact a lawyer from Rosenfeld & Rafik today to learn how we can help you.
+If you would like to learn more about exercising your rights as a consumer, please contact aa attorney from Rosenfeld & Rafik today to learn how we can help you.

 Massachusetts Consumer Protection Act

 Consumer rights are an important aspect of Massachusetts Law and are recognized under the Massachusetts Consumer Protection Act (Chapter 93A).
 Individuals such as self-employed business owners and physicians are not governed by ERISA and purchase their own insurance and benefits packages.
 As consumers, these individuals are protected under Chapter 93A from unfair and deceptive business practices.

 Many business owners may elect to purchase key man policies, which are intended to help the company survive the loss of a person who is key to the survival of the company.
 This is essentially life insurance for the key, or most important, person in the company.

 Individuals may also elect to purchase disability insurance or healthcare insurance.